Entanglement in non-equilibrium steady states and many-body localization breakdown in a current driven system: Results

-As discussed earlier and shown in Appendix \ref{subsec:Jinf}, there is also a current transition for the NESS, as in Fig.\ref{fig:Eigenstate}(d) for the eigenstates.
-We also show the time-evolution of Ne'el order parameter $N(t)=(2/L)\sum_i(-1)^i \langle \psi(t)|S_i^z|\psi(t)\rangle$ in Fig.\ref{fig:Dynamics}(d).
-This characterizes the memory of the initial state and approaches a finite value for $t\to\infty$ for the infinite system size in the MBL phase of the Hermitian model; $N(t)$ decays to zero with time in the ergodic phase.
-Here, for the non-Hermitian case, we find that $N_\infty=N(t\to\infty)$, the Neel order of the NESS, decreases with $L$, even for strong disorder, deep in the area-law phase.
+We also show the time-evolution of N\'{e}el order parameter $N(t)=(2/L)\sum_i(-1)^i \langle \psi(t)|S_i^z|\psi(t)\rangle$ in Fig.\ref{fig:NeelOrderParameter}.
+This acts like a \emph{MBL order parameter} \cite{Schreiber2015} and characterizes the memory of the initial state.
+It approaches a finite value for $t\to\infty$ for the infinite system size in the MBL phase of the Hermitian model; $N(t)$ decays to zero with time in the ergodic phase.
+Here, for the non-Hermitian case, we find that $N_\infty=N(t\to\infty)$, the N\'{e}el order of the NESS, decreases with $L$, even for strong disorder, deep in the area-law phase.
 This is expected in a driven system, which loses its initially memory due to the drive.
-We also notice an interesting dynamical regime, presumably over the time window $\beta_{typ}^{-1}<t<\beta_g^{-1}$, in the decay of $N(t)$ [Fig.\ref{fig:Dynamics}(d)].
+We also notice an interesting dynamical regime, presumably over the time window $\beta_{typ}^{-1}<t<\beta_g^{-1}$, in the decay of $N(t)$ [Fig.\ref{fig:NeelOrderParameter}(b), (c)].
 The order parameter plateaus over a region as a function of $t$, as if trying to retain the initial memory.
-In contrast, such regime is absent in the Hermitian model (Appendix \ref{subsec:Neel_S}).